 Students desiring to pursue the Health and Exercise Science concentration of the Physical Education major should apply to the HPER Department.
-Applicants must have an overall GPA of 2.5 in PED191 or PTA100, BIO250, and PED101 for admission to the program.

-Recreation Management major's application process is dependent upon successful progress toward degree, completion of Category One of General Studies with C or better in all courses, an ACT score of 18 or the equivalent, and a minimum of 2.2 GPA.
+Recreation & Sport Management major's application process is dependent upon successful progress toward degree, completion of Category One of General Studies with C or better in all courses, an ACT score of 18 or the equivalent, and a minimum of 2.2 GPA.
 Once the student has met the requirements, the major declaration form will be processed and they may enroll in the appropriate courses.